patrickmmartin/2.8284271247461900976033774484194/article.md

 	  return x;
 	}

-You know, I wrote an explanation of the arithmetic when I was clearly off form (i.e. in the same slightly stunned state as the candidate), but now I am engrossed in writing this it seems slightly obvious...
-In this case, it's best to press on.
-The loop is controlled by a test on whether we're "near enough" to the answer _extra discussion fuel_ TODO(PMM) which alogorithm start starts taking forever for smaller inputs?
+The loop is controlled by a test on whether we're "near enough" to the answer _extra discussion fuel_.

-Note the new root guess reduces to x = 0.5 * 2 * x when x * x = val.

-Finally, note the mechanism for generating a new input always narrows the difference between the input and value / input.
-TODO(PMM) - why is this enough for convergence?
+Finally, note the mechanism for generating a new trial value always narrows the difference between the trial and trial / input.
+TODO(PMM) - why is this enough for convergence? gradient = 2x -> error proportional to DeltaX, hence reducing DeltaX can only reduce DeltaY

 Notable points:
 * possibly the only algorithm that you can implement using a piece of rope and a setsquare.
-* one fact I had not appreciated about this *bronze age* technique is that it reduces to one implementation of the following:- Newtown Raphson
+* one fact I had not appreciated about this *bronze age* technique is that it reduces to one implementation of the following:- Newton Raphson
+* this algorithm is somewhat unique in that it can handle findng the negative root if that's the trial value generated TODO(PMM)

 ### Newton Raphson
-Explanation: Newton Raphson [newton_raphson] search for the root of (x^2 - value)
+Explanation: Newton Raphson [newton_raphson] searches for the root of (x^2 - value)

 	double my_sqrt_newtonraphson(double val) {